tlvince/direct-delivery/docs/build-enviroment.md

 [android-packages]: https://developer.android.com/sdk/installing/adding-packages.html

 The next bit is slightly confusing: a bunch of stuff is pre-selected, but *not preinstalled*.

-Make sure the latest Android SDK Tools, platform-tools, build-tools and SDK platform is installed for `Android 5.0.1 (API 21)`.
+Under the `Tools` folder, select the following:

+* Android SDK Tools
+* Android SDK Platform-tools
+* Android SDK Build-tools

+Under the `Android 5.1.1 (API 22)` folder, select the following:

+* SDK Platform

+Under the `extras` folder, select the following:

+* Android Support Repository
+* Android Support Library
+* Google Play Services
+* Google Repository

 Click `Install n packages` to continue.
 Accept the license agreement and make some tea.
 Then you can finally continue the [build][] steps.